 In the medical world, the term “immune health” is incredibly broad, and it can invoke a number of different clinical interpretations.
 Several scientific publications have described the “immunomodulating” properties of active cannabinoids (like CBD) – but what does this mean, exactly?

 In this article, we explore some of the most relevant research publications on CBD’s far-reaching influence on the immune system.
-While a greater clinical foundation is needed in order to come to any definitive conclusions with regard to its specific physiological effects, it’s clear that the endocannabinoid system and the immune system are very interrelated.
+While a greater clinical foundation is necessary in order to come to any definitive conclusions with regard to its specific physiological effects, it’s clear that the endocannabinoid system and the immune system are very interrelated.

 CBD and the Immune System: Bridged by the Endocannabinoid System